datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce Currencytype to Membercare Companycategories
+Salesforce Currencytype to MemberCare Companycategories
 -------------------------------------------------------
-Every Salesforce Currencytype will be synchronized with a Membercare Companycategories.
+Every Salesforce Currencytype will be synchronized with a MemberCare Companycategories.

-Once a link between a Salesforce Currencytype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Currencytype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Currencytype and a Membercare Companycategories:
+The following properties are synchronized between a Salesforce Currencytype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - Salesforce Currencytype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Salesforce Customer to Membercare Persons
+Salesforce Customer to MemberCare Persons
 -----------------------------------------
-Every Salesforce Customer will be synchronized with a Membercare Persons.
+Every Salesforce Customer will be synchronized with a MemberCare Persons.

-Once a link between a Salesforce Customer and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Customer and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Customer and a Membercare Persons:
+The following properties are synchronized between a Salesforce Customer and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Salesforce Customer Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Name
      - name
      - "string"

-Salesforce Division to Membercare Companies
+Salesforce Division to MemberCare Companies
 -------------------------------------------
-Every Salesforce Division will be synchronized with a Membercare Companies.
+Every Salesforce Division will be synchronized with a MemberCare Companies.

-Once a link between a Salesforce Division and a Membercare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Division and a MemberCare Companies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Division and a Membercare Companies:
+The following properties are synchronized between a Salesforce Division and a MemberCare Companies:

 .. list-table::
    :header-rows: 1

    * - Salesforce Division Property
-     - Membercare Companies Property
+     - MemberCare Companies Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Name
      - companyName
      - "string"

-Salesforce Invoiceline to Membercare Invoices
+Salesforce Invoiceline to MemberCare Invoices
 ---------------------------------------------
-Every Salesforce Invoiceline will be synchronized with a Membercare Invoices.
+Every Salesforce Invoiceline will be synchronized with a MemberCare Invoices.

-Once a link between a Salesforce Invoiceline and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Invoiceline and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Invoiceline and a Membercare Invoices:
+The following properties are synchronized between a Salesforce Invoiceline and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Salesforce Invoiceline Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Description
      - invoiceItems.description
      - "string"